BossRighteous/GroovyMiSTerCommand/README.md

 On execution the server will listen generically to any host, but specifically on port 32105.
 This port allows for additional GroovyMiSTer UDP expansion but occupies similar range.

 The server listens for commands on the ` POST /cmd` endpoint.
-It expects data as defined and generated for the .gmc spec.
+It expects basic single word text data as defined and generated for the .gmc spec.
 Based on the command, a single subprocess may be terminated or replaced.

-For example: a ROM load command will
+For example: a command will
+- Compare POST body command to known UtilKeywords
+- Execute Utility routine on match
+- Else pattern match for MAME game slug
+    - Check GroovyMAME executable for game slug verification
+        - Fail if not verifiable
     - Check for existing GroovyMAME subprocess, exit if operational
-- Check GroovyMAME executable for game slug verify
-    - Return HTTP error if not verifiable
-- Attempt to create new GroovyMAME subprocess based on game's slug
+    - Attempt to create new GroovyMAME subprocess based on game slug
+    - Runs as goroutine/async
+- Else fail
 - Return HTTP response

 The CLI app must be executed/ran on the Server before the GroovyMiSTer core can access it.

 For a delegated mini-pc this could be run on startup.
-The server process is extremely light weight and can safely run in the background without significant resource drain. \
+The server process is extremely light weight and can safely run in the background without significant resource drain.

 PC, OSX, and Linux builds are possible from the single go repository.